 Trypiti is a traditional village.
 The name comes from the Greek meaning 'hollow'.
 Many 'hollows' were caused by the soft ground in the area and many were used as burial plots.
 One feature of Trypiti are its windmills, once used for grinding the corn, some now provide self-catering accommodation!

 A visit to the catacombs is highly recommended.
-They are considered to be the second most important Paleo-Christian monument in the world, after those in Rome.
+They are considered to be the second most important Paleo-Christian catacombs in the world, after those in Rome.
 Carved into the hillside this massive complex has 291 tombs in arched niches.
-They were used by the early Christians, first as a burial site and later also as a place of worship and a refuge after Roman persecution became widespread.
-From the catacombs a track leads to the place where the statue of Venus was found in 1820 by a farmer.
+The catacombs were used by the early Christians, first as a burial site and later also as a place of worship and a refuge after Roman persecution became widespread.
+From here a track leads to the place where the statue of Venus was found in 1820 by a farmer.
 He uncovered a cave in corner of his field with half of the ancient marble statue inside.
 The other half was found by a visiting French officer and both halves were brought as a gift to Louis XVIII in 1821.
 Today the Venus de Milo is one of the most viewed exhibits in the Louvre in Paris.
 It is said that its arms became detached during a struggle for possession!

 Named after a Catholic priest who used to moor his boats there the caves of Papafrangas were possibly used as pirate hide-outs centuries ago.
 There is a small beach here, and the two caves are interconnected by an underpass.

 Milos’ most distinguishing feature is the syrmata (beach dwellings) and these are mostly carved into rock walls.
-Once the threat of Turkish invasion had subsided in the mid-19th the villagers felt confident enough to live nearer the sea.
+Once the threat of Turkish invasion had subsided in the mid-19th century the villagers felt confident enough to live nearer the sea.
 The top floor was usually a retreat for fisherman, nowadays they are used as weekend accommodation or summer residences.
 These can be found in Mandrakia on the north of the island.

 A lovely hotel, well placed for relaxation or exploration.
 Highly recommended!